sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 6. Shortcode configuration - search results tab
 7. Search Stats tab
 == Changelog ==
+= 2.2.0 - Released on 18 March 2024 =
+* New: support for WordPress 6.5
+* New: support for WooCommerce 8.7
+* Update: YITH plugin framework

 = 2.1.0 - Released on 28 February 2024 =
 * New: Statistics panel to analyze the most popular searches, the most-clicked products, and searches with no results.
 * New: Support for WooCommerce 8.6